ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

     continuing with the release.
 Ensure that your style, tests, and documentation checks are passing too.

-    Create a new branch for the version you want to release with:
+    Create a new branch for the version you want to release with this command:

     .. code-block:: text